mburr-salesforce/lwr-recipes/README.md

 ## Sample Projects

 This repo consists of a collection of sample projects, called recipes.
 Each recipe demonstrates how to code a specific use case.
-From Hello World to Single Page Applications to resource bundling and chunking, there is a recipe for that!
+From [Hello World](./packages/hello-world) to single page applications to resource bundling and chunking, there is a recipe for that!

 All recipes are installed when you clone this repo.
-Go to [packages](https://github.com/salesforce/lwr-recipes/tree/master/packages) to see all the recipes and learn how to run and configure them.
+Go to [packages](https://github.com/salesforce/lwr-recipes/tree/master/packages) to see all the recipes.
+Each recipe has its own README that walks you through how to configure and run it.

 ## Get Started

 LWR doesn't yet have a `create` command, so the easiest way to start building your own project is to copy one of the recipes and modify the copy.
-Run a recipe in your local environment by following the [get started](./doc/getting_started.md) steps.
+Run a recipe in your local environment by following the [get started](./doc/get_started.md) steps.

 If you'd like to contribute to this project, see our [contributing guide](./doc/CONTRIBUTING.md).